 However… the latches and handles of the bowls are made of plastic and can break easily.
 Another thing is that the bowl is prone to leaking when not on a flat surface and, finally, these bowls aren’t as good for larger breed dogs.

-I feel that the healthy human stainless steel bowls are a good option if you have a small breed dog or are going on a road trip with your dog!
+I feel that this stainless steel bowl kit is a good option if you have a small dog breed or are going on a short road trip with your dog!

 4. Sunny Beginning Travel Pet Bowl